bottlerocket-os/bottlerocket-project-website/content/en/brupop/1.3.x/setup/configure/index.markdown

 #### Labeling a node with the Bottlerocket API

-You can add the following TOML to your instance user data:
+Add the following TOML to your instance user data:

 ```TOML
 ...